nitrico/MapViewPager/README.md

 Check out the **[sample apk](https://github.com/nitrico/MapViewPager/raw/master/MapViewPager.apk)** !

 **Notice:**
-* Not fully tested yet but it works perfectly on my Nexus 5 running Marshmallow
+* Not fully tested yet but it works perfectly on my Nexus 5 running Marshmallow.
 * It is my first Android lib.
-Tips, suggestions or any other comments are welcome
+Tips, suggestions or any other comments are welcome.

 ## Features

-- [x] Any amount of markers per fragment supported
+- [x] Supports any amount of markers per fragment.
-- [x] Default camera position (for fragments with 0 or *more than 1* markers) automatically calculated
+- [x] Default camera position (for fragments with 0 or *more than 1* markers) automatically calculated.

 ## Download